Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Antipyretics

-It is necessary to bring down the temperature with antipyretics only if it exceeds 38.5 ° C. For this, depending on the age of the patient, tablets, syrups, suppositories based on ibuprofen or paracetamol are used.
-If the child's temperature cannot be brought down with the help of antipyretics, parents should call an ambulance.
-Long-term high fever, especially in babies, is fraught with rapid development dehydration, which is serious danger for good health.
+It is necessary to reduce the temperature with the help of antipyretics only if it exceeds 38.5°C. For this, depending on the age of the patient, tablets, syrups, suppositories based on ibuprofen or paracetamol are used.
+If the child’s temperature cannot be brought down with the help of antipyretics, parents need to call an ambulance.
+Long-lasting high temperature, especially in children, is fraught with rapid development dehydration, which represents serious danger for good health.

-• saline solutions for washing the nose (aquamaris, hyumer, no-salt, salin, quicks);
+• saline solutions for rinsing the nose (Aquamaris, Humer, No-Salt, Salin, Quix);

-• vasoconstrictor drops to relieve nasal congestion and restore nasal breathing (nazivin, nazol, naphthyzinum, farmazolin, otrivin);
+• vasoconstrictor drops to relieve nasal congestion and restore nasal breathing (nazivin, nazol, naphthyzin, farmazolin, otrivin);

-• to eliminate sore throat - lysobact tablets, septefril, strepsils lollipops, Dr. Mom, tantum verde spray, hexoral, inhalipt), rinsing with furatsilin, infusion of chamomile, eucalyptus or sage;
+• to eliminate a sore throat - lysobact tablets, septefril, strepsils lozenges, Doctor Mom, tantum verde spray, hexoral, ingalipt), rinsing with furatsilin, infusion of chamomile, eucalyptus or sage;

 • antihistamines (diazolin, suprastin, erius, loratadine, fenistil) to reduce swelling of the mucous membranes and nasal congestion;

-• expectorants and mucolytics for coughing (broncholitin, mukaltin, ambroxol, ACC, syrups based on extracts medicinal plants Dr. Mom, eucabal, gedelix, herbion).
+• expectorants and mucolytics for coughs (broncholitin, mucaltin, ambroxol, ACC, syrups based on extracts medicinal plants Doctor Mom, eucabal, gedelix, herbion).

 General rules

-Of paramount importance for ARVI in a child are the correct drinking regimen, the level of humidity and temperature in the room where the patient is located, which can be ensured as follows:
+Of paramount importance during ARVI in a child are the correct drinking regime, humidity level and temperature in the room where the patient is located, which can be ensured as follows:

-• often ventilate the room where the sick person is located;
+• frequently ventilate the room where the sick person is located;

-• maintain the temperature in the apartment or house at a level not exceeding 20 ° C;
+• maintain the temperature in the apartment or house at a level of no more than 20°C;

-• make sure that the humidity in the room is in the range from 55 to 70%, if it is lower, then special humidifiers are used to increase it or simply put wet towels or sheets on the batteries;
+• ensure that the humidity in the room is in the range from 55 to 70%; if it is lower, then use special humidifiers to increase it or simply place wet towels or sheets on the radiators;

-• do not use indoor heaters that strongly dehumidify the air;
+• Do not use heating devices in the room that strongly dry out the air;

-• provide the child with an abundant drinking regimen, often offer him warm teas, compotes, fruit drinks, rehydration solutions, or simply boiled or filtered water.
+• Ensure your child drinks plenty of fluids, often offer him warm teas, compotes, fruit drinks, rehydration solutions, or simply boiled or filtered water.

-These measures will help prevent thickening and accumulation of mucus in the airways and ensure they effective cleaning.
-In many cases, this is enough to defeat the disease without exposing the body to the effects of not very useful drugs, which pediatrician Komarovsky E.O. draws the attention of parents to.
+These measures will help prevent thickening and accumulation of mucus in the respiratory tract and will ensure effective cleaning.
+In many cases, this is enough to defeat the disease without exposing the body to not very useful medications, which pediatrician E.O.
+Komarovsky draws the attention of parents to.

-If in the first days of the disease the child feels very bad, then he is recommended to limit physical activity and observe bed rest.
+If in the first days of the disease the child’s health is very poor, then he is recommended to limit physical activity and observe bed rest.

-If the child has no appetite, do not try to force feed him, food should be on demand.
-At the same time, foods rich in carbohydrates are more useful, since indigestible fats and proteins will create an additional burden on the body, which is actively engaged in the fight against the pathogen, and can slow down the healing process.
-With a good appetite in a child, a regimen is recommended to reduce the load on the gastrointestinal tract. fractional nutrition: You need to eat in small portions, but often.
+If a child has no appetite, you should not try to force feed him; food should be provided on demand.
+At the same time, foods rich in carbohydrates are more useful, since hard-to-digest fats and proteins will create additional stress on the body, which is actively engaged in fighting the pathogen, and can slow down the healing process.
+If the child has a good appetite, a regimen is recommended to reduce the load on the gastrointestinal tract. fractional meals: you need to eat in small portions, but often.

-Video: Recommendations of the pediatrician Komarovsky E. O. for the treatment of acute respiratory infections in children
+Video: Recommendations of pediatrician E. O. Komarovsky for the treatment of acute respiratory infections in children

 Complications